-MILWAUKEE, Wisconsin (February 14, 2024) - As part of its annual commitment to public service, Howard University students travel the world providing community services to 25 cities internationally.
-For the past seven years, over 45 students have chosen the campus of Holy Redeemer Institutional Church of God in Christ in Milwaukee, Wisconsin.
-This year, 60 students will travel to Milwaukee to implant inspiration and foster a collective mindset of the historical and cultural significance of the preservation the entirety of the artistic treasures housed on the campus of Holy Redeemer.
+MILWAUKEE, Wisconsin (February 27, 2024) - For the seventh consecutive year, Howard University has selected the campus of Holy Redeemer Institutional Church of God in Christ in Milwaukee, Wisconsin as one its Howard University Day of Service (HUDOS) locations.
+As part of its commitment to public service, HU students travel the world providing community services to 25 cities internationally.
+Since 2017, more than 45 students have chosen Holy Redeemer each year.
+In 2024, 60 students will travel to Milwaukee to implant inspiration and foster a collective mindset of the historical and cultural significance of the preservation the entirety of the artistic treasures housed on the campus of Holy Redeemer.
+Anthem Blue Cross and Blue Shield of Wisconsin will host the students at a special luncheon during their stay.